Regional Fishery Management Councils

 We recognize the rights of federally-recognized Indian tribes to self-government and sovereign power over their members and territories.
 In the West Coast region, we protect those rights by partnering with Pacific Northwest Indian tribes to address natural and cultural resource issues.

-We work with tribal governments to conserve habitat on tribal lands while respecting their history and culture.
+We work with tribal governments across the country to conserve habitat on tribal lands while respecting their history and culture.
 Working together, we can help leverage additional funding and technical assistance to ensure that projects are completed efficiently and with the support of the tribal government.

 Many non-government organizations that focus on ocean issues have goals that significantly overlap with NOAA mandates.
 These organizations and their members are critical public stakeholders.
 Many of these organizations have well-developed and influential social networks—domestically and internationally—that can amplify mutually beneficial messages, initiatives, and campaigns.
 These deep-seated communication and outreach mechanisms, which equip organizations with the capability to gain public interest and support, make it imperative to have a strong working partnerships.
 Additionally, our partners often provide a forum for collaborative meetings among various stakeholders (industry, public, academia, governments).
 Non-government organizations include universities, stranding networks, and aquariums, among others.